uselessvevo/confstar/README.md

 # Or load configuration module by using relative file path
 MyConfig = ConfLoader()
 MyConfig.load_by_path("configs/myconfig.py")

+# You can freely overwrite this field
+# because it has no handlers attached to it
+Config.PUBLIC_STRING_VALUE = "New string value!"

 # Will throw an error
 Config.PRIVATE_INT_FIELD = 321